edwardromero25/3D-Clinostat-Files/README.md

 </div>

 ## 3D Clinostat Files
-This repository contains the files related to my work on 3D clinostats during my internship at NASA Kennedy Space Center.
+From January to May 2025, I worked on 3D clinostats in the Microgravity Simulation Support Facility at NASA Kennedy Space Center.
+All related code is stored in this repository.